cilliagustin/track-e.i/README.md

     * The function Highlight Element is triggered when the mouse hovers over a percentage element or the pie chart or when these are clicked.
 This adds an active class to the target percentage element, gives an active class to the pie chart section that corresponds to that selected element and gives an unactive class to the other SVG elements, finally it creates an element called selected element which displays the information selected on top of the pie chart result div.
     If the funtion is triggered with the svg elements this will also scroll the pie chart info div to show the target element.
     * Create Selected Elements is the function used on highlight element to create a div with the information of the target.
-    * Delete highlight makes sure to delete the active and unactive elements from the svg and pie chart info and deletes the select element. this triggers before the highlight element to avoid class overlapping and also triggers if clicked outside the percentage element and the SVG.
+    * Delete highlight makes sure to delete the active and unactive elements from the svg and pie chart info and deletes the select element.
+This triggers before the highlight element to avoid an overlapping and also triggers if clicked outside the percentage element and the SVG.
 * Add Section functions:
     * The first function triggers with the Income/Expense buttons, just like in the Balance Section this changes the style of the section, filter the category container to show the desired options and deletes the value on the category container
     * The next function takes the value from the selected element in the category container and adds it to the category input.
     * The following function makes sure the input amount has an active class when there is content on the input.
-The reasor for this is that sometimes when using diferent decimal separator "," or "." the input did not take the result as valid so this makes sure the style is applied correctly.
+The reason for this is that sometimes when using diferent decimal separator "," or "." the input did not take the result as valid so this makes sure the style is applied correctly.
     * Then there is a function to close manually the confirmation pop up if desired.
 This pop up will be explained on the data control description.
     * The next funtion sets the input amount to always have 2 decimals.
     * The last of the Add functions sets the input date max value to be the current day value.
-* helper functions:
+* Helper functions:
-    * Delete Active: deletes the active class in an array of elements.
+    * Delete Active: Deletes the active class in an array of elements.
     * Hide elements: Adds hide class in an array of elements.
-    * Delete Values: deletes the element values in an array of elements, this was used to delete input values when refreshing the add section.
+    * Delete Values: Deletes the element values in an array of elements, this was used to delete input values when refreshing the add section.
-    * uncheck radio buttons: adds a false value to checked on array of elements.
+    * uncheck radio buttons: Adds a false value to checked on array of elements.

 #### [data-control.js](assets/js/data-control.js)
 This is the main JavaScript file and is where all the data is created, manupulated and where the information populates the DOM.
-The file starts with some variables that will be changed with the following functions.
+The file starts with some variables declared that will have their values added using the functions that will be now explained.
 * The first function is triggered with the submit button on the Add Section.
 In order to work the 4 inputs must be correctly filled, otherwise an alerts is created using the create popUp function:
     * The function creates variables for the information the user just added: Amount, Note, Category and Date.
     * Then some functions that manipulate the data and that will be explained later are triggered and stores the created data on the local storage.
-    * After this the balance section is refreshed to show the values just added: The add/Income class are added, the percentage elements and piechart is filtered to show the correct values.
+    * After this the balance section is refreshed to show the values just added: The add or Income classes are added, the percentage elements and piechart is filtered to show the correct values.
 This happens so if the user is using a desktop and both the Balance and Add Sections are visible the user automatically sees the new transactions added.
     * Then a Pop Up is created using the create Popup function.
-This pop up confirms the transaction and is deleted automatically in 3 seconds but the user can choose to close it with the X icon.
+This Pop Up confirms the transaction and is deleted automatically in 4 seconds but the user can choose to close it with the X icon before.
 * The createPopUp and closePopUp functions take as parameters the colour, icon and title that will be used.
 When triggered the create popUp it creates an element that announces if there was a mistake while adding the data or if it was succesfully created.
-This element will be deleted automatiocally after 4 second with the close PopUp function passed with a set timeout method.
-This alert has a cross is the top right corner and when clicked cancells the set timeout and deletes the element manually.
+This element will be deleted automatically after 4 seconds with the close PopUp function passed with a set timeout method.
+This alert has a cross in the top right corner and when clicked cancells the set timeout and deletes the element manually.
-* The create data function creates an object with the values provided in the prevoius function + a time stamp and the transaction type(this is taken from the add section class that can be either income or expense).
+* The create data function creates an object with the values provided in the prevoius function plus a time stamp and the transaction type(this is taken from the add section class that can be either income or expense).
 This object is then pushed to the data object.
-* The group by and sort obj are the next 2 functions to trigger. this work together. the first one takes an array of objects and grupes it into an object with some parameter as key, in this case is the date, then the sort obj function arranges this object by date (from newest to oldest) This 2 functions return an object where each key is a date and inside there is an array for each transaction made in that day, this object is assigned to the dataByDate variable.
+* The group by and sort obj are the next 2 functions to trigger, they work together.
+The first one takes an array of objects and grupes it into an object with some parameters as keys, in this case is the date, then the sort obj function arranges this object by date (from newest to oldest) This 2 functions return an object where each key is a date and inside there is an array for each transaction made in that day, this object is assigned to the dataByDate variable.
 * Populate calendar takes the information from the dataByDate object.
-If the object is empty it will add an empty clas to the Calendar Section and it will display a text that asks the user to add information in the Add Section.
+If the object is empty it will add an empty class to the Calendar Section and it will display a text that asks the user to add information in the Add Section.
 If the object has content in it, the function will loop inside the object and the inner object, take the data and use this to create the nested list that is used to populate the calendar section.
 The timestamp is used in the transaction div to give each transaction an unique id in order to easily target the element and delete it, this will be explained later on.
 * The create balance data takes the data array and divedes it into two creating both and income object and an expense object.
 These are nested objects where the key is the category and the value is another object with the sum of all transactions of that specific category as the amount key and the percentage it occupies as the other value.
 Here a helper function called sortBalanceObj is used and this sort the object by the percentage value from higher to lower.
 * The function populate balance loops through both income and expense data objects and uses this information to dinamically create all SVG elements and percentage elements.
 This function also populates the pie chart result div to show the total of the income and expenses as well as the final balance.
 After this function ends the DOM is fully populated and the main function continues to refresh the balance section, create the pop up, etc.
 * There is a function that can be trigered by pressing the X icon on a date elements in the Calendar Section.
 When this happens the timestamp is taken from the ID of the date element.
 Then the data array is looped to look for a transaction with that specific timestamp and this is deleted and the new array is stored in local storage.
 After that the prevous functions are re-triggered: group by and sort obj, populate calendar, create balance data and populate calendar.